madebyaman/hacker-journey/posts/copywriter-blocks.md

 ## Call To Action

-![Call to Action Block](/static/images/call-to-action.png) This block is a simple block which displays title and a button.
-It offers user to customize background color, and button colors.
+![Call to Action Block](/static/images/call-to-action.png) This block is a simple block that displays a title and a button.
+It offers the user to customize background color and button colors.

 The unique feature I added in this block is support for changing button size and button rounding options.

 ![Button size and shape options for call to action block](/static/images/button-size-and-shape.png)

-This is achived by first adding these options:
+I did this by first adding button options:

 ```js
 const buttonSizeOptions = [